 The Advanced Methods for Manufacturing (AMM) program held its annual review meeting on September 29, 2015 in Arlington, Va.
 The purpose of this meeting was to review the 17 currently funded projects encompassing additive manufacturing, welding and joining technologies, concrete materials and rebar innovations, surface modification and cladding processes, and imaging techniques for design reconstruction.
 The presentations are available here.

-The Reactor Materials element of the Nuclear Energy Enabling Technologies (NEET) program conducted its FY 2013 coordination meeting as a series of four web-conferences to act as a forum for the nuclear materials research community.
-The purpose of this meeting was to report on current and planned nuclear materials research, identify new areas of collaboration and promote greater coordination among the various Office of Nuclear Energy programs.
-The presentations from the webinar series are available here.
+The Reactor Materials element of the Nuclear Energy Enabling Technologies (NEET) program conducted its FY 2015 coordination meeting as a series of two web-conferences to act as a forum for the nuclear materials research community.
+The purpose of this meeting was to report on current and planned nuclear materials research, identify new areas of collaboration and promote greater coordination among the various Office of Nuclear Energy (NE) programs.
+Although each program has unique materials issues, there are opportunities to enhance coordination and collaboration.
+Other departmental programs such as the Offices of Science (Basic Energy Sciences and Fusion Energy), Energy Efficiency and Renewable Energy, Fossil Energy, and other agencies such as the National Aeronautics and Space Administration (NASA) also sponsor research in nuclear materials.
+Engagement with these organizations fosters new research partnerships, enhanced collaboration, and shared investment in research facilities.
+The presentations from this two part webinar series are available here.